 and then the inverted wing-nut is tightened against the bottom of the camera,

 allowing me to align the camera lens with the telescope.
+The camera shown

-axes.
-It uses manual screw controls.
+Declination axes.
+Rather it uses manual screw controls.

-To get the best pictures, I use a reticle eyepiece and defocus on a
+To get the best pictures, I use a reticle eyepiece and defocus on a moderate

-better illuminate the reticle lines.
+illuminate the reticle lines of my eyepiece.

-whenever I make a pointing adjustment, then
+lens of the shutter-locked camera while I make a pointing adjustment, then

 uncap the lens when finished.
 This ensures that any vibrations I cause or

 mistakes I make in adjusting do not affect my photograph.

 And Finally, the Proof

-At left you see an image of Hale Bopp that was taken with the camera
+Above you see an image of Hale Bopp that was taken with the camera

 and 135mm telephoto lens shown in the previous picture.
 I had a different